WunderGraph Cosmo vs Apollo GraphOS

 Next Steps - Try WunderGraph Cosmo now or book a meeting

-If you're interested in trying out WunderGraph Cosmo, you can sign up for a free account on Cosmo Cloud, or clone the Cosmo Repository and follow the instructions in the README to run the whole stack on your local machine.
+If you're interested in trying out WunderGraph Cosmo, you can sign up for a free account on Cosmo Cloud, or clone the GitHub repo and run it locally.

 If you've got more advanced requirements and are ready to talk to us, please book a meeting.